Puntarenas (canton)

 Puntarenas is a canton in the Puntarenas province of Costa Rica.
 The head city is Puntarenas.

 History

 Puntarenas was created on 7 December 1848 by decree 167.

 Geography

 Puntarenas has an area of 1,842.33 km² and a mean elevation of 169 metres.

-The canton includes areas on both sides of the Gulf of Nicoya.
+The canton includes areas on both sides of the Gulf of Nicoya and the island Isla del Coco.
 The southern portion of the Nicoya Peninsula is also in the canton, including the popular tourist areas of Tambor, Montezuma and Malpais.

 Districts

 The canton of Puntarenas is subdivided into the following districts: